NixOS/nix/doc/manual/src/installation/installing-binary.md

 # Installing a pinned Nix version from a URL

 Version-specific installation URLs for all Nix versions since 1.11.16 can be found at [releases.nixos.org](https://releases.nixos.org/?prefix=nix/).
-The corresponding SHA-256 hash can be found in the directory for the given version.
+The directory for each version contains the corresponding SHA-256 hash.

 These installation scripts can be used the same as usual: